 What happens if I urgently need to contact someone during the day?

 We understand that this may happen.
-It’s best to go to see Mrs Stephens or another PSM and explain the situation.
-If you are seen using your phone, it will be confiscated until the end of the day when it will be need to be collected by your parent.
+It’s best to go to see Mrs Stephens or another staff member and explain the situation.
+If you are seen using your phone, it will be confiscated until the end of the day when it will be need to be collected by your parent / carer.
 If your parents need to contact you during the day, then they must call the school directly and not your mobile phone.

 What happens if I feel poorly or hurt myself during the day?

 There may be occassion when you feel ill during the school day or may sustain an injury.
 If this happens talk to your teacher.
-They will contact our Welfare Assistant Ms Dean who may come to the class to see you depending on your symptoms.
+They will contact our Welfare Assistant Ms Dean or one of our trained First Aiders who may come to the class to see you depending on your symptoms.
 If you are poorly or injured during lunch or break tell a member of staff who is on duty, they will be wearing a hi-vis vest.